 “Very well kept campground with TONS of staff always circulating around and eager to help with anything you need.
 On site store had a good amount of stuff for a fairly decent price and they had so many activities!
 There was a large amount of space available at each campsite so we never felt like we were on top of our neighbors and had some privacy.
 We will most definitely be returning and already look forward to our next trip there!” –The Dyrt camper Jennifer K.

-If you like a campground with a lot of family-friendly activities to keep all ages busy, head to Cross Creek.
+If you like a Columbus, Ohio camping destination with a lot of family-friendly activities to keep all ages busy, head to Cross Creek.
 They have tennis, volleyball, shuffleboard, hiking, wagon rides, scavenger hunts, bingo, bocce, corn hole, basketball, a pool, and more.
 There’s even gaga ball— a kinder, gentler version of dodgeball that was born in Australia in the 1960s and eventually made its way to American Jewish summer camps before trickling down to midwestern playgrounds and campgrounds all over the country.

 In addition to all the man chances to join in, Cross Creek Camping Resort brings the community together with themed meal nights, pancake breakfasts, tie-dye workshops, boat and bike rentals, and more.
 It’s easy to see why this spot attracts so many full-time campers and loyal regulars who return season after season and holiday after holiday.

 “Staff was very nice.
 Nice pool.
 Lots of activities for kids.
 They were well stocked with RV stuff in store.
 Bathrooms were clean.
 Cell phone reception was very good.
 WIFI was not too good.
 Lake is close by and grocery store is 10 minutes away.” –The Dyrt camper Lisa H.